cryptobuks/quantizr-open-source-Social-Media/README.md

 # Quanta Web Platform

-### Content Management, Micro Blogging, and Social Media
+### A new Kind of Content Management, with Social Media support

 Welcome to the Fediverse!

-Quanta is a new kind of social media and content management platform.
-Connect to the Fediverse with unique and powerful features like wikis, micro-blogging, document collaboration, conversation threads, encrypted secure messaging, video/audio recording & sharing, file sharing, a podcatcher, and much more.
+Quanta is a new kind of Social Media and Content Management platform, with uniquely powerful features for wikis, micro-blogging, document collaboration and publishing, secure messaging with (E2E Encryption), video/audio recording & sharing, file sharing, a podcatcher, and much more.
+Fediverse (Social Media) support includes both ActivityPub and Nostr Protocols.

 Create hierarchically organized content that's always editable like a wiki and shared on the Fediverse and/or IPFS.
 Quanta is a new kind of platform with a new kind of architecture where you always have complete control of your own data.